Jrbiltmore/HubOps/README.md

-# To those who took the time to learn, teach others, master and profess...format and share that marvelous page, thank you from all of us.
+# To those who took the time to learn, teach others, master and profess...format and share the marvelous page below, thank you for all you have done and all that you do! from all of us!
+BRAVO!
 Inspired by https://github.com/resources/articles/devops/what-is-devops#defining-devops

 **HubOps** is an advanced, production-ready DevOps platform that provides comprehensive CI/CD pipeline management, security integrations, environment setup, and robust logging features.
 The system is designed to scale with enterprise-level development processes, offering integrations with third-party services like Slack and email notifications, and a sophisticated logging system.